 My Warsaw brother Pat McGee is in Tajikistan with our State Department, equipped with a sleeping bag and MRE’s.
 He packed cookies and money and waited by the phone to learn on which plane the State Dept. would send him.
 As I write, anthrax scares are everywhere, Congress has closed, and every nutter with a grudge can participate in scaring the pants off the rest of us.
 All because of one fanatic.
 Time magazine says in Afghanistan, adult illiteracy is 64% and a quarter of children die by age 5.
 Daily caloric intake is one of the world’s lowest, 1500 calories, and one of 273 people has lost a limb.
 Three years of drought and 22 years of war have produced a hell on earth.

-My life has been mundanely busy: giving a coffee, movies, friends, shopping, walks, cooking, and getting ready for my first London home show of paintings.
+My life has been mundanely busy: coffees, movies, friends, shopping, walks, cooking, and preparing my first London home show of paintings.
 There was a pub-crawl of Jack the Ripper the other night, with a walk around Spittlefields imagining an area once too poor for street lighting.
 We saw where the bodies once lay, and a movie on the gory crimes is due soon.
 I recommend a Bollywood extravaganza we saw with a cast of 4000, very C. B. DeMille in scope, Ashoka.
 We have more guests due, Mike has trips to the US and Bosnia soon, and I’m still slogging through Frederick the Great, and have had my first Italian class.
 If you’re interested in news with a British perspective, www.thetimes.co.uk.
 It’s good, even if the crosswords are peculiar.
 Happy Hallowe’en.
 Be safe.